mahta73/Operating-System/OS.md

 2. isolate different applications from each other, so that if there is a bug in one application, it does not corrupt other applications.

-#### Sharing raises several challenges for an operating system:
+***Sharing raises several challenges for an operating system:***

 1. Resource Allocation.
 	1. Time Multiplexing: Programs or users take turns i.e. only one at a time.
 Example:Printer.
 	2. Space Multiplexing: Instead of completing one by one, each one get some 	part of the resource.
 	Example:Main Memory
 2. Isolation.
 	An error in one application should not disrupt other applications, or even the 	operating system itself.
 This is called fault isolation.
 	Fault isolation requires restricting the behavior of applications to less than the full power of the underlying hardware.
 3. Communication.
 	The flip side of isolation is the need for communication between different 	applications and between different users.
 In setting up boundaries, an operating system must also allow for those boundaries to be crossed in carefully controlled ways as the need arises.

-### 2. Mask hardware limitations: Operating systems play illusionist.
+* ***Mask hardware limitations: Operating systems play illusionist.***

 Operating Systems  provide an abstraction physical hardware to simplify application design.

 Operating systems provide the illusion of a nearly infinite memory, as an abstraction on top of a limited amount of physical memory.
 Likewise, operating systems provide the illusion that each program has the computer’s processors entirely to itself.
 Obviously,the reality is quite different!
 These illusions enable applications to be written independently of the amount of physical memory on the system or the physical number of processors.
 The operating system does so through a concept called virtualization.
 With the right hardware and operating system support, most physical resources can be virtualized.
 Even the type of processor can be virtualized.

 Some operating systems virtualize the entire computer, to run the operating system as an application running on top of another operating system.
 This is called creating a virtual machine.
 The operating system running in the 	virtual machine,called the guest, operating system, thinks it is running on a real,physical machine, but this is an illusion presented by the true operating system running underneath.

 Another reason for virtual machines is as an aid in debugging.
 Moreover, the illusion of atomic updates to data structures is provided by the operating system using some specialized mechanisms providedin hardware.

-### 3. Common services: Operating systems provide glue.
+* ***Common services: Operating systems provide glue.***

 Operating system provides a set of common, standard services to applications 	to simplify and regularize their design.
 An important reason for the operating 	system to provide common services  is to facilitate sharing between	applications.
 Another standard service in most modern operating systems is the graphical